destroysystems/src/content/posts/dynamic-email-routing-with-mailgun-and-python.md

 {{</ highlight >}}

 [Here](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Request) we can find the documentation for the `request` object.
 For this application, all the information we need will be on `request.form`, because Mailgun sends it as form data.
 To make it easier to handle the information, we can extract just the form data.
 (Flask relies on the [Werkzeug WSGI web application library](https://werkzeug.palletsprojects.com/en/0.16.x/), so the output of `form` is actually an [`ImmutableMultiDict`](https://werkzeug.palletsprojects.com/en/0.16.x/datastructures/#werkzeug.datastructures.ImmutableMultiDict) object.
-We can use the `to_dict()` method to convert it to a simple dict.)
+We can use the `to_dict()` method to convert it to a simple dictionary.)
 And, after that, we can start gathering the info that we'll need.
-It won't be much more than the actual message, subject and the sender's email for now.
+For now, we won't use more than the actual message, subject and the sender and receiver email.

 So, our `process.py` file will look like this, extracting the info from the request and returning as a nicely formatted string: